Charl1410/Password-Generator/README.md

 ## Description

-The current project's aim is to use JavaScript to create a random password generator that forfills specific criteria for the user.
+The current project's aim is to use JavaScript to create a random password generator that forfills specific criteria for the user:

 ## Acceptance Criteria